tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 unless you are sure that you need duplicate checking.
-Although it's a very useful feature, it is known to significantly affect performance to the point when Yomichan and Anki freeze and become unusable.
+Although it's a very useful feature, it is known to significantly affect performance to the point when Rikaitan and Anki freeze and become unusable.

 Scroll down and click "Configure Anki card format..." to select the Note Type for your mining deck.